The King cake, a typically french tradition

 …and so on.
 This is supposed to keep everything fair so that everyone has the same chances of biting into the trinket.
 French dentists will tell you more teeth are chipped during Epiphany than any other time of the year.

-Etymology: the word epiphany comes from an ancient Greek word meaning “manifestation” or “appearance”.
+The word epiphany comes from an ancient Greek word meaning “manifestation” or “appearance”.
 In Christian religion, Epiphany corresponds to the day when the Three Wise Men, guided by starlight came upon the newborn baby Jesus in a manger.
 To celebrate the arrival of the newborn King, the Three Wise Men offered gifts of gold, frankincense, and myrrh.

-Why a cake?
 The galette des rois is a typically French tradition dating back to the 13th century.
 The cake would be sliced into as many pieces as there were guests, plus one.
 The leftover slice, called the part du Bon Dieu (“the Good Lord’s piece) was reserved for the first poor person who happened to pass by.

-Why hide something inside the cake?
 In the 11th century, the Romans would choose a chief by hiding a gold coin in a piece of bread.
 Poor people who wanted to emulate this would hide a dry bean instead (fève is a French word for bean).
 In the 1870’s the bean gave way to a little porcelain figurine representing Jesus or a saint.
 Today the fève often depicts a modern-day TV or cartoon hero!!

 Epiphany is also a time of fierce competition among French chefs to bake the best or most original galette de rois in Paris and earn their claim to fame in the press and the hearts of Parisians.

 Amusez-vous bien !
-Chantal

 Image